Man City beat Brentford to close gap to Arsenal to two points in title race

 Bernardo Silva escaped with a booking after the City midfielder lashed out at Nathan Collins.

-City were equally lethargic at the start of the second half and Donnarumma had to save Igor Thiago’s low drive.
+City were equally lethargic at the start of the second half, and Donnarumma had to save Igor Thiago’s low drive.

-Guardiola sent on Marmoush and Phil Foden in a bid to spark City into life and the move paid instant dividends.
+Guardiola sent on Marmoush and Phil Foden in a bid to spark City into life, and the move paid instant dividends.

-Doku had scored twice with a eye-catching curlers against Everton and he repeated the trick to end Brentford’s resistance in the 60th minute.
+Doku had scored twice with eye-catching curlers against Everton, and he repeated the trick to end Brentford’s resistance in the 60th minute.

 Seizing the rebound after his initial effort was blocked, Doku whipped a superb strike into the top corner from the left-hand side of the penalty area.